alexgs/grunt-available-tasks/README.md

         }
     }

-The filter option will take precedence over the grouping option, so if you have filtered out a task it will not show up in any groups.
 Additionally, the same task can appear in multiple groups.

 ### Description configuration